 As such, most defence against publishing is mainly tied into countering the aggressors’ positioning efforts.

 Another difficult stage to defend against; how do you stop aggressors from updating their strategies?

 “Not much” is the unfortunate answer.
 Countering the inception and spread of lies is a Sisyphean task, which can be a bit of a bummer.
 Hey, at least it’s interesting!

 You can take solace in that, while we can’t stop aggressors from calibrating their techniques, there’s lots of things we can do to help mitigate the impact of their efforts.

 This typically involves educating potential targets, providing context and enabling scrutiny.

 Disinformation Cycle Origins

-To keep things nice and simple the only changes I’ve made is shortening the title, and adding “Impact” as a seventh stage; the rest maps perfectly onto the MIFICC (please don’t sue me U.S. Attorney General – keeping everything pretty much the same was the least annoying way for me to make a new standard).
+To keep things nice and simple the only changes I’ve made is shortening the title, and adding “Decide to Act” and “Impact” stages; the rest maps perfectly onto the MIFICC (please don’t sue me U.S. Attorney General – keeping everything pretty much the same was the least annoying way for me to make a new standard).